jt14den/better-research-software/episodes/02-version-control.md

 ### Make a change

 You may have noticed that the script we received contain blank spaces in filename.
-This meant that, when we were typing the script's name into the terminal, we had to add a slash before the space like this: `my\ code\ v2.py`?
+This meant that, when we were typing the script's name into the terminal, we had to add a slash before the space like this: `my\ code\ v2.py`.
-Using a backslash in this way is called 'escaping'.
+Using a backslash in this way is called "escaping".
 It lets the terminal know to treat the space as part of the filename, and not a separate argument.
 It is a bit inconvenient and can cause problems if you forget, so best practise is to avoid spaces in filenames.
 The simplest fix is to replace the spaces with underscores `_` instead.

 You can use the `mv` command to rename files:

 ```bash